-Spiral and helical stairways are usually acceptable only in exceptional situations, e.g. for a maximum of 50 people who are not pupils or members of the public.
+Spiral and helical stairways are usually acceptable only in exceptional situations, e.g. for a maximum of 50 people who are not members of the public.
 The stairway should not be more than 9m in total height and not less than 1.5m in diameter with adequate headroom.
 A handrail should be continuous throughout the full length of the stairway.

-However, spiral and helical stairways may be used as a means of escape by more than 50 people and may be used by the public if the stairways have been designed for that purpose.
-Further guidance is given in

-BS 5395-256, including about type E (public) stairs under that standard.
-They are not normally suitable for young children.
+However spiral and helical stairways may be used as means of escape for more than 50 staff and may be used by the public if the stairways have been designed for the purpose.
+Further guidance is given in BS 5395-2 including about type E (public) stairs under that standard.